DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 the name shown on the submitted documents.

-(c) Demonstrate that the licensure requirements of the state, jurisdiction, or country in
+(c) Demonstrate that the licensure requirements of the state, jurisdiction, or country, in

-requirements for licensure under the code and these rules.
+under the code and these rules.

 (3) The requirements of another state, jurisdiction, or country are considered